 The renovation on the Museum’s second floor has positioned the Library to be a key part of the new Textile Learning Hub, closely integrated with our education and collection activities.

-In 2022, the space adjacent to the Library in the Learning Hub will open up and provide a comfortable reading centre for visitors to access magazines, periodicals and materials relating to current exhibitions.
+Since 2022, the space adjacent to the Library in the Learning Hub provides a comfortable reading centre for visitors to access magazines, periodicals and materials relating to current exhibitions.
 Here, the Museum’s online collection of 15,000 textiles is available to access through a computer terminal.

 03. Public Programs

 We are offering a rich variety of hybrid online and in-person programming such as workshops, artist talks and tours, as permitted by provincial COVID-19 guidelines.

 Our programs extend beyond our walls, across Toronto.
 We facilitate workshops for families and youth at Toronto Public Library branches and partner with social agencies through our Community Makers program to develop workshops that meet the needs of the communities that they serve.

 04. Education Guides

 The Textile Museum of Canada offers a range of educational resources to complement your visit and extend the learning experience.